tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Examples

-dwc:establishmentMeans="nat": Response.status=AMENDED, Response.result=dwc:establishmentMeans="native", Response.comment="dwc:establishmentMeans contains an interpretable value according to the bdq:sourceAuthority"
+dwc:establishmentMeans="nat": Response.status=AMENDED, Response.result=dwc:establishmentMeans="native", Response.comment="dwc:establishmentMeans contains an interpretable value in the bdq:sourceAuthority"

-dwc:establishmentMeans="species": Response.status=NOT_AMENDED, Response.result="", Response.comment="dwc:establishmentMeans does not contain an interpretable value according to the bdq:sourceAuthority"
+dwc:establishmentMeans="species": Response.status=NOT_AMENDED, Response.result="", Response.comment="dwc:establishmentMeans does not contain an interpretable value in the bdq:sourceAuthority"

 ### Use Cases